Date of Easter: Gregorian reform of the

+Calendarium

 The epacts are used to find the dates of the new moon in the following way: Write down a table of all 365 days of the year (the leap day is ignored).
 Then label all dates with a Roman numeral counting downwards, from "*" (0 or 30), "xxix" (29), down to "i" (1), starting from 1 January, and repeat this to the end of the year.
 However, in every second such period count only 29 days and label the date with xxv (25) also with xxiv (24).
 Treat the 13th period (last eleven days) as long, therefore, and assign the labels "xxv" and "xxiv" to sequential dates (26 and 27 December respectively).

 Add the label "25" to the dates that have "xxv" in the 30-day periods; but in 29-day periods (which have "xxiv" together with "xxv") add the label "25" to the date with "xxvi".
 The distribution of the lengths of the months and the length of the epact cycles is such that each civil calendar month starts and ends with the same epact label, except for February and, one might say, for August, which starts with the double label "xxv"/"xxiv" but ends with the single label "xxiv".
 This table is called the calendarium.
 The ecclesiastical new moons for any year are those dates when the epact for the year is entered.